QuinnCroc/IS-477/StatusReport.md

 These steps are crucial to building the analytical base for the project.
 Without accurate merging and data validation, meaningful correlations between housing affordability and public safety could be inaccurate.
 Next, I will assist in refining variable selection for regression analysis and validating how crime types correlate with housing costs across different regions.
 Overall, this work has provided a strong and reliable foundation for the project’s analytical and visualization stages.

+## Quinn Crockling's Contributions

+My primary focus is to develop data visualizations and analytical components of the project.
+After the datasets were merged and cleaned, I began exploring the relationships between housing prices and crime rates.
+Before I began, I started to verify that the dataset was structured and complete.
+In order to prevent any inconsistencies during analysis, I made sure that city names and numerical columns were standardized.
+Once I knew the data was correct, I created an exploratory heatmap plot to visualize the correlation between housing prices and different crime rates.

+I used Seaborn to generate a heatmap and it revealed the relationship between variables like median sale price, total crime, violent crime, and property crime.
+This heatmap made it easier to spot trends, which included the correlation between median housing prices and crime rates.
+Cities with higher median sale prices showed lower total and violent crime rates, which suggests that there is a possible link between socioeconomic factors and safety levels.
+The color in the heatmap shows these relationships, which helps us start moving into interpretable insights.

+In addition to this visualization, I added descriptive titles and axis labels and wrote comments explaining the steps of my process.
+My goal was to make the notebook readable, reproducible, and accessible for our team and the instructor’s review.
+This structure helped set a foundation for future analysis in later milestones, where we plan to add more visualizations and answer other research questions.

+I worked closely with Krishan throughout this process.
+While he focused on data cleaning, merging, and preparation, I focused on translating the clean data into visual and statistical outputs.
+We ensured that our work went with the updated timeline and Milestone 3 requirements.
+Although this is only a status report and there is a lot still left to do, I was able to answer our first research question (How do housing prices relate to crime rates across different cities?).
+The results clearly demonstrated that cities with higher housing prices generally experience lower crime rates.
+I plan to expand this work with more visualizations and modeling to support our findings.